 Your username is the same one you use to log on to a computer in school in an email format.
 Your password is also the one you use to log onto a school computer.

 Once in, go to the top right hand corner and click install office.
 Follow the on screen instructions.

 To access Word and PowerPoint on a tablet, download them from the App store and use your login details to sign in.
 You will then be able to edit and save any work to your OneDrive.
 You can also download Microsoft Teams and OneDrive apps as well.
 These will be especially useful for year 10 BTEC pupils.

+To access home learning you will need Microsoft office installed on your computer (see red box above).
 When you access the home learning page you will see a list of subjects and folders sorted into weeks.
 It is important to start at week 1 and work your way through following your school timetable.

 Alternatively right click on any file and select download.
 This will automatically download to your computers download folder.

 To access your OneDrive account login at the bottom of this page and select OneDrive.

 Once you have read the above information click on the link below.